Monday, July 21, 2025

 🐚 I loved Penelope from the start, both as young girl and elderly lady.
 I always believe that when a child is brought up with love and trust, the child would be blooming to be unique, affectionate, and self-confident adult.
 I loved the relationship between Sophie - Penelope's French mother, and her daughter.
 Their relationship reminded me of mine and my mother - not that my mom's a bohemian, but she always put trust in me, and let me be what I want to be.
 Unfortunately for Penelope, only Olivia who has similarity to her mother; while Nancy and Noel must have inherited their father's character - money-oriented and petty.

 🐚 I couldn't decide which part of the book I loved most - each had charm and interesting characters.
-Penelope's wartime story with, first, her husband, and then with the only man she ever loved, and also her friends who were evacuees, living at the family's house; or Penelope's story as an old lady living alone in the village, befriended the young gardener and a girl that acquainted to Olivia,
+Penelope's wartime story with, first, her husband, and then with the only man she ever loved, and also her friends who were evacuees, living at the family's house?
+Or Penelope's story as an old lady living alone in the village, befriended the young gardener and a girl that acquainted to Olivia, of whose future she helped building?
+Each had its warmth and charm, and I loved how Pilcher interwoven the past and the present into one wholesome story.

 Taken at the Flood (1948) by Agatha Christie